 - Guidelines for dining out

-Sessions can last between 30 minutes and one hour, depending on the needs of the patient.
-Number of sessions also varies depending on each patient, with the average number being 2-3 sessions per patient.
-Education sessions are conveniently offered at both UC Health campuses in Clifton and West Chester at our UC Health Physicians Offices.
+Sessions can last 30 minutes to an hour, depending on the patient’s needs.
+The number of sessions varies as well, with an average of 2-3 sessions per patient, conveniently offered at UC Health campuses in Clifton and West Chester.

 Groundbreaking Research for Better Patient Outcomes